copperdogma/dnd-phb-5e-index/README.md

 Just tell me what page it's on!
 Don't make me look up something else AND take two extra lines to do it!

 Anyway, we were annoyed enough that I decided to fix it.

+## WHAT I'VE CHANGED

+- typed out the original 5e PHB index, retaining a copy as a starting point
+- made a copy ("Improved") and improved the following things:
+   - looked up every "See X" reference and added the actual page number (and expanded the reference where it made sense)
+   - added abbreviation expansions where they were missing
+   - added a page number to the start of the section every time it references a section (like Classes)
+   - added a number of entries that users of previous versions might look up, with their 5e references: Holding your action.

 ## NOTES